orchard-studio/Imager.js/README.md

 In other words, upscaling a low-resolution image and serving it double sized is not going to magically make it 'hi-dpi', it's just going to *increase* your user's bandwidth load.
 This feature should thus only be used when you have access to Hi-DPI image content; if you don't, simply pass the `retina: false` option when calling Imager.js (e.g. `var imager = new Imager({retina: false});` and it will work exactly as the original Imager.js does.

+## Events

+This verison of Imager.js emits a number events if `events: true` is passed to the Imager.js constructor.
+This allows feedback from the script to listened for and acted upon. e.g.

+    var imager = new Imager({events: true});

+`imagerjs.startReplacement` event on `window` when a new round of img replacements begins.
+The event object contains the number of images to be replaced. e.g.

+    window.addEventListener('imagerjs.startReplacement', function(ev) {
+        imageCount = ev.detail.count;
+        NProgress.start();
+        // do your own thing
+    });

+`imagerjs.imageUpdated` event on `window` when an img has been updated.
+(If the preloader is enabled this is when the image has been fully downloaded).
+The event object contains the image DOM node and a strong of the new src. e.g.

+    window.addEventListener('imagerjs.imageUpdated', function(ev) {
+        ev.detail.image.style.borderColor = "red";
+        setTimeout(function() {
+            ev.detail.image.style.borderColor = 'transparent';
+        }, 3000);
+        console.log('updated img to ' + ev.detail.newsrc);
+    });

+`imagerjs.retinaStatus` event on `window` during `resize`.
+The event object contains a Boolean (true/false) of "is this a retina/hi-dpi device". e.g.

+    window.addEventListener('imagerjs.retinaStatus', function(ev) {
+        var retinaFlag = document.getElementsByClassName('retina-screen')[0];
+        retinaFlag.innerHTML = ev.detail.status ?
+'Retina/Hi-DPI display detected!' : '';
+    });

 ## Imager XSLT Template - imager.xsl

-The `imager` template takes two required params `image` and `width`. `image` is a standard Symphony file upload XML node and `width` is Imager.js' default placeholder width (see Imager.js docs).
+The template will output the correct HTML for Imager.js and also set a fallback image wrapped in `noscript` tags for users with JS switched off.
+The `imager` template takes two required params `image` and `width`. `image` is a standard Symphony file upload XML node and `width` is Imager.js' default placeholder width, i.e. how wide the image would be if you were placing it normally (see Imager.js docs and demo).
 Also takes an optional third param `class` that allows overriding default `imager` CSS class.

 ### Example XSLT